jordanhoughton74-git/Houghton-Web-Design/posts/the-jamstack.md

 <li>Community - Next was launched in 2016 and the community has grown and is incredibly helpful with many public repos to explore</li>
 </ul>

-As you can see for me Next.js was best fit and it just works how you expect it to work, experiencing almost no bugs and on the occasion you do find one the community always seems to already have a work around.
+As you can see for me Next.js was best fit and it just works how you expect it to work, experiencing almost no bugs and on the occasion you do find one, the community always seems to already have a work around.
 Next has allowed me to produce websites of speeds I didn't think was possible.

 ## **CMS**